Rucha-Goundadkar/E-commerce-Shopping-Application/README.md

 Completed checkout with Paypal.

-To install all dependencies run command : npm install
+To install all dependencies, run command : npm install

-To run the server execute command : npm run server
+To run the server, execute command : npm run server